 Type: Double Capacity: 2 adults Bathroom: Ensuite Shower In Room: A Superking bed with superking pillows this room has an extra-large ensuite bathroom containing a superb MAINS pressure shower.
 Views over North Harbour & Harris Hills.
 Prices per room based on 2 people sharing, £125 (2017) - any discounts only available if booked directly.
 Min 2-night stay, single night dates available from 30 days prior. please contact us directly.
 Check-in after 4:30pm

-Type: Double/Twin Capacity: 2 adults Bathroom: Ensuite Shower In Room: This room has been renovated to the same exacting standard as our other 2 rooms; and it looks out over the garden and village not the harbour. please request twin or double in the options as it can not be changed on the day -prices are for 2 sharing; minimum 2 night stay, single nights available from 30 days prior. please contact us directly.
+Type: Double/Twin Capacity: 2 adults Bathroom: Ensuite Shower In Room: This room has been renovated to the same exacting standard as our other 2 rooms; and it looks out over the garden and village not the harbour. please request twin or double in the options as it can not be changed on the day -£115 per night for 2 sharing; minimum 2 night stay, single nights available from 30 days prior. please contact us directly.
 Check-in is after 4:30pm

 Get Quote & Book Now